wp-cli/handbook/commands/rewrite/flush/index.md

 ### OPTIONS

 [\--hard]
 : Perform a hard flush - update `.htaccess` rules as well as rewrite rules in database.
+Works only on single site installs.

 ### GLOBAL PARAMETERS